scriptorron/indi_pylibcamera/README.md

 sudo indi_pylibcamera_postinstall
 ```

+The `indi_pylibcamera_postinstall` script creates in `/usr/share/indi` a symbolic link to the driver XML.
+That makes
-The `indi_pylibcamera_postinstall` script makes the driver available in KStars/EKOS profile editor.
+the driver available in the KStars/EKOS profile editor in "CCD"->"OTHERS".
+Not all versions ov KStars/ECOS support this
+(for instance it works with KStars 3.6.5 but not with KStars 3.4.3).

 ## Running